creativeprojects/resticprofile/docs/content/schedules/configuration.md

 Note: It works only on Windows and makes sense only with `user_logged_on` permission.

-Note: Behaviour of `conhost.exe` is not stable across Windows versions, so it may not work on some of them, especially older ones.
-According our tests, it works on Windows 11 (version 24H2) and doesn't work on Windows 10 (version 1607).
+Note: The behavior of `conhost.exe` varies between Windows versions.
+It has been confirmed to work on Windows 11 (24H2) but not on Windows 10 (1607).

 ## Example